DavidAnson/markdownlint/doc/Rules.md

 rule).

-The `start_indented` parameter allows the first level of lists to be indented by the configured number of spaces rather than starting at zero (the inverse of MD006).
+The `start_indented` parameter allows the first level of lists to be indented by the configured number of spaces rather than starting at zero.
 The `start_indent` parameter allows the first level of lists to be indented by a different number of spaces than the rest (ignored when `start_indented` is not set).

 Rationale: Indenting by 2 spaces allows the content of a nested list to be in line with the start of the content of the parent list when a single space is